 The reasons behind unbootable hard drive are numerous.
 Some of these include:

 It has been over 50 years in the development of hard drives and we cannot say the hard drive is perfect.
 It is far from being perfect.
 One of the major reasons why a hard drive can become unbootable is a fault in one or more of its hardware components.
 The hard drive has a read/write head which works on the platter.
 These heads are not supposed to meet or touch, however, has it has often been found, these heads do meet.
 And when this happens, damage occurs and it renders the hard drive unbootable.

 The controller board and even the platter can be corrupted due to various reasons.
 When any of these occurrences happen, you have on your hand, an unbootable hard drive.

-Most products in the market today are not designed to be water resistance or even any liquid at all.
-When a liquid is then spilt on a computer device, it can render it useless.
+Most products in the market today are not designed to be water-resistant or even any liquid at all.
+When a liquid is then spilled on a computer device, it can render it useless.
 Your hard drive, in this situation, can become unbootable.
-If the system is working when the liquid was spilt, the system can go off on its own accord and not come back on when the power button is pressed.
+If the system is working when the liquid was spilled, the system can go off on its own accord and not come back on when the power button is pressed.